Artist :

 HIGUCHI, Kuniharu

 Musubi Kiln is in Kawai-cho, Kitakatsuargi-gun, Nara prefecture.
 It's the place of eight minutes' drive from the Owada station, Kintetsu Tawara Line.
-Higuchi became an apprentice under Iwabuchi, Shigeya in Kyoto, then he moved to Kagawa prefecture to take a course in the pottery.
+Higuchi-san became an apprentice under Iwabuchi, Shigeya in Kyoto, then he moved to Kagawa prefecture to take a course in the pottery.
 The living lasted for about three years.
 He thought lots of things to open the kiln before getting back to Kinki region.
-Ando-cho was the town where TOMIMOTO, Kenkichi was born, who was a master of modern Japanese ceramics.
-Iwabuchi acquired the style from Tomimoto and Higuchi had the desire to make the workplace related to Tomimoto.
+Ando-cho was the town where Tomimoto Kenkichi was born, who was a master of modern Japanese ceramics.
+Iwabuchi acquired the style from Tomimoto, so Higuchi-san already knew that and hoped to have the workplace around the place where Tomimoto lived.
 The Musubi kiln was built at Kawai-cho that's on the opposite side across the Yamato river.
 There are workeplace and a separate room to hold the pottery class.

 Address : 502 Jonai, Kawai-cho, Kitakatsuragi-gun Nara 636-0092 Japan